g-bolotin/cs131/A2/README.md

 ### How Can I Use It?

+Either specify the script's absolute or relative path when running, or add the script to a folder defined in $PATH, such as your bin folder.
+Ensure it has execution privileges.

 ##### 1. Stopwatch
 - Start the stopwatch: **timeme start**
 - Stop the stopwatch: **timeme stop**